alphagov/govuk-developer-docs/source/manual/data-gov-uk-monitoring.html.md

 ## Sentry

-[Sentry] receives application errors and emails `data.gov.uk@digital.cabinet-office.gov.uk` with updates.
+[Sentry] monitors application errors.
 The Sentry pages for each app can be found on the [Find] and [Publish] app pages.

 ## Log.it